cloudhead/toto/README.md

 introduction
 ------------

-TinMan is built to extend the functionality of [Toto](https://github.com/cloudhead/toto) to offer a more complete feature set, while staying true to the original:
+Glinda is built to extend the functionality of [Toto](https://github.com/cloudhead/toto) to offer a more complete feature set, while staying true to the original:

 - git powered